tania-water/ShareEconomyPayFortBundle/Resources/doc/index.md

             ssl_verifypeer: false  # to stop cURL from verifying the peer's certificate.
             useragent: "LeaseWeb API Caller"  # contents of the "User-Agent: " header.
             followlocation: true  # to follow any "Location: " header that the server sends.
-            sslversion: 3  # set to 3 to avoid any bugs that relate to automatic version selection.
+            #sslversion: 3  # set to 3 to avoid any bugs that relate to automatic version selection. if you get "Response signature not correct" error then disable this option
             fresh_connect: false  # set to true to force full reconnect every call.

 9.Relating your payment methods holder class to the payment method class